concat-fuse/concat-fuse/README.md

 But instead of creating `large_file`, it creates a virtual file and accesses the original `*.txt` files instead.
 Alternatives such as `mkfifo` or regular piping can be used similarly, but fail at providing random access to the data.
+The process substitution feature of Bash is the closest analog to concat-fuse:

+    less <(cat *.txt)

+However like a manual `mkfifo` it will fail at random access.

 `concat-fuse` is especially useful when it comes to do gapless playback of video files (when the video format allows it) or to